 This could perhaps be the most famous purple brand.
 Offering email, news, and a search engine, among other things, Yahoo! chose purple to communicate the value of the information they can provide on the web.

 The name says it all.
 This Canadian whiskey brand was first introduced as a tribute to King George VI’s visit to Canada in 1939.

 Monster is primarily used to help those seeking work to find job openings that match their skills and location.
 Their use of purple relates to any age, culture or gender.

-With yellow as its complimentary color, purple creates a bold, high frequency palette.
+With yellow as its complementary color, purple creates a bold, high-frequency palette.
 The LA Lakers’ color scheme is just one example of this energetic combination.